-Wayne Erbsen (BGB/OTB): For the past twenty-eight years, Wayne Erbsen has taught Appalachian music at Warren Wilson College in Swannanoa, North Carolina.
+Wayne Erbsen (OTB): For the past twenty-eight years, Wayne Erbsen has taught Appalachian music at Warren Wilson College in Swannanoa, North Carolina.
 He also teaches at "The Log Cabin Cooking & Music Center" in Asheville, NC.
 For radio listeners, Wayne has a popular radio show called "Country Roots," which broadcasts on Asheville's public radio station, WCQS.
 You can listen live every Sunday when his show streams from 7:00 - 9:00 pm, Eastern Standard time, at http://www.wcqs.org/.
 In addition to Wayne's deep interest in old-time Appalachian and bluegrass music, he has researched, recorded and written on numerous other themes of American music, culture and folklore including The Civil War, pioneer America, log cabins, cowboys, railroads and gospel.
-Wayne will be directing the Jam Classes.
-He also teaches clawhammer and bluegrass banjo.
+Wayne directed the Jam Classes.
+He teaches clawhammer and bluegrass banjo.

 The Little Brothers